South West NHS Consortium Chooses Wellbeing Software for Integrated Radiology Data Hosting and Information Management Solution

 Five NHS Trusts across Devon and Cornwall have further integrated their radiology services, with a combined data hosting and information management solution from Wellbeing Software.

-The NHS Trusts, which form the South West Consortium group, have collectively signed up to a combined data hosting and Radiology Information (RIS) solution from connected healthcare specialist Wellbeing Software.
+The NHS Trusts, which form the South West Consortium group, have collectively signed up to a combined data hosting and Radiology Information System (RIS) from connected healthcare specialist Wellbeing Software.
 Wellbeing now not only supplies the management technology underpinning radiology diagnostics, treatment and reporting across the five Trusts, but also manages the hosting of all data generated by those Trusts.

 The SW Consortium was formed in 2006 following the national programme for I.T to provide RIS/PACS across England to facilitate the creation of integrated technology solutions and, ultimately, enhanced patient care.
-Wellbeing’s market-leading radiology information system, Cris, was one of its first deployments.
+Wellbeing’s market-leading oncology information management system, Cris, was one of its first deployments.
 The single instance platform manages all the clinical information required by radiology departments, and ensures that clinicians have access to the same centralised, paperless information source.

 When the Consortium decided to re-tender its data hosting services at the same time as renewing its RIS contract, Wellbeing was able to offer a highly secure, combined hosting and data management service.
 The change of hosting, which was completed in June 2018, has reduced the Consortium costs and offers a single point of contact for both the RIS and hosting provider.
 Wellbeing also minimised downtime during the transition, and ensured all patient and audit data was migrated smoothly and effectively from the previous hosting platform.